spartalab/tap-b/README.md

 The main option is to compile the code either for parallelization (default) or serial implementation.
 Primary implementation and testing has been done in a Linux ecosystem.
 Windows and Mac testing is ongoing; if you encounter difficulties in compiling, try to make the serial build.
+If you want to use the parallel version in Windows, the easiest method is to use WSL (the Windows Subsystem for Linux).

 ## Configurations